willjsporter/CV/README.md

 3 month bootcamp working with Ruby and Javascript

 - Heavy emphasis on test driven development and paired/mobbed work
-- Emphasis on core skills such as finding the best solutions through books/the internet rather than memorising and reusing syntax.
+- Emphasis on core skills such as finding the best solutions through books/the internet

 #### University of Leeds (Sept 2012 - Sept 2013)